 Understanding Reverse Mortgages

 First, let’s make sure you fully understand how reverse mortgages work.
 Reverse mortgages allow older homeowners to convert some of the equity in their home into cash.
 (Home equity is the difference between the value of the home and the amount owed on any mortgages.)

 These types of loans are called “reverse” mortgages because the lender pays the homeowners, as opposed to a “forward” mortgage where the homeowners make payments to the lender.
-Payments are distributed to the homeowners in the form of a lump sum (subject to some limitations), monthly amounts, or a line of credit (or a combination of these options).
+Payments are distributed to the homeowners in the form of a lump sum (subject to disbursement limits), monthly amounts or a line of credit (or a combination of these options).
 With a reverse mortgage, the homeowners’ equity in the property gets smaller over time, while the loan balance grows.